dragonflydb/documentation/docs/getting-started/benchmark.md

 Gets      7083583.57   7083583.57         0.00         0.45821         0.44700         0.69500         1.53500    511131.14
 ```

-During the pipelining mode, memtier_benchmark sends `K` requests in batch without before waiting
+During the pipelining mode, memtier_benchmark sends `K` (in this case 10) requests in batch without before waiting
 for them to complete.
-In this case, `K` is `10`.
 Pipelining reduces the CPU load spent
 in the networking stack, and as a result, Dragonfly can reach 7M qps with sub-millisecond latency.
 Please note, that for real world usecases, pipelining requires cooperation of a client side app,
 which must send multiple requests on a single connection before waiting for the server to respond.